 Density: 13.53 g/cm3

-In my opinion, mercury is one of the most interesting elements in the periodic table.
-It is one of the two solid elements that becomes liquid under normal room temperature and pressure, the other being bromine.
-It has a freezing point as low as -38.8 °C and takes around 356.7 °C to boil.
+Mercury is quite an interesting element in the periodic table.
+It is one of the two solid elements that become liquid under normal room temperature and pressure, the other being bromine.
+Its melting and boiling points are −38.8 °C and 356.7 °C.

 9. Tantalum